Quiver Schur algebras for linear quivers: Graded Schur algebras

 \subsection{Graded Schur functors}

 We now define an exact functor from the category of graded $\Sch[n]$-modules to the category of graded $\R$-modules and use this to relate the graded decomposition numbers of the two algebras.
-To do this we introduce a slightly larger version of the quiver Schur algebra~$\Sch[n]$.
+To do this we introduce a slightly bigger version of the quiver Schur algebra~$\Sch[n]$.
+The idea is to enlarge $\Sch[n]$ so that it contains a copy of $\End_{\R}(\R)$ and then use this to construct a graded Schur functor via \autoref{E:SchurFunctors}.

 Let $\DotParts=\Parts\cup\{\omega\}$, where $\omega$ is a dummy symbol, and set $G^\omega=\R$ and $\DotG=G^\Lambda_n\oplus G^\omega$.
 The \textbf{extended quiver Schur algebra} is the algebra